-UK hit with power cuts and travel disruption ahead of incoming Storm Eunice
+Storm Eunice to batter 100mph gales set to batter UK after Storm Dudley chaos

 The Met Office had issued an amber warning for strong winds covering central Scotland, parts of Northern Ireland and northern England

-The Met Office had issued an amber warning for strong winds covering central Scotland, parts of Northern Ireland and northern England above Hull over the evening, with yellow wind warnings in place as far south as Birmingham.

-As Storm Dudley moved in during the afternoon, Capel Curig in Wales experienced gusts of up to 81mph, with Emley Moore in Yorkshire seeing 74mph winds, while Drumalbin in Scotland was hit by 71mph gales.
+It added that due to damage to the overhead electric wires between Bedford and St Albans, some lines are currently blocked on the East Midlands Railway and Thameslink lines.

+ScotRail said passenger services had been withdrawn until about 10am on Thursday, with the exception of a number including between Aberdeen and Inverness, Edinburgh to Dunbar and Edinburgh to Glasgow Queen Street via Falkirk High.

-It comes ahead of Storm Eunice, with London North East Railway (LNER) warning customers with tickets for journeys between York and Leeds and London King’s Cross on Friday to move them to Thursday instead due to expected disruption and damage.
+London North East Railway (LNER) has also warned customers with tickets for journeys between York and Leeds and London King’s Cross on Friday to move them to Thursday instead due to expected disruption and damage.

-Snow and ice warnings were also in place until Thursday morning in northern parts of Scotland.
+Flood duty manager Katharine Smith said agency teams were making preparations, erecting barriers and clearing screens where flood debris can build up.

+Met Office forecaster Becky Mitchell told The Mirror: “With the wind gusts we are forecasting at the moment, we’ve only seen a handful of storms in the past 30 years that have brought similar gusts.

+“Winds are likely to be 60 to 70mph inland across the south of the UK.
+It’s quite unusual, we don’t see gusts that high over such a wide area in the south.
+The Burns Day Storm brought similar gusts.”

+The National Police Air Service shared cockpit footage of helicopter pilots in the northwest of England attempting to battle the strong gales as they flew during the storm late on Wednesday.

-Social media users shared images and videos of fallen trees, large waves smashing coastal areas, howling winds and rain sweeping through quiet roads and dark and gloomy skies, with some facing delays on public transport.
+Social media users also shared images and videos of fallen trees, large waves smashing coastal areas, howling winds and rain sweeping through quiet roads and dark and gloomy skies, with some facing delays on public transport.

 One person spoke of seeing a trampoline on a train track, while others posted pictures of unusual cloud formations.